tsvgmi/es-reindex/README.markdown

-# es-reindex - simple ruby script for copying ElasticSearch index
+# es-reindex - simple ruby gem for copying ElasticSearch index

-Simple ruby script to copy and reindex ElasticSearch index, copying index settings and mapping(s).
+Simple ruby gem to copy and reindex ElasticSearch index, copying index settings and mapping(s).

 Progress and time estimation is displayed during the scrolling process.